-Desertification- when warming temperatures or human activity deteriorates soil fertility in drylands- causes 12 million hectares of land to lose their productivity each year.
-1.5 billion people worldwide depend on land that is slowly being degraded by desertification, which causes around USD$42 billion of lost earnings from agriculture a year.
-Desertification is primarily caused by vegetation loss due to changing climates, droughts or overuse of soil.
+Desertification– when droughts, climate change or human activity deteriorate soil fertility and cause vegetation loss- depletes the productivity of 12 million hectares of land each year, affecting 1.5 billion people worldwide and annually incurring USD$42 billion in lost earnings from agriculture.
 Projects to replace lost vegetation abound, the most ambitious of which has been the Pan-African Great Green Wall Initiative (GGW), a mammoth reforestation project that would stretch at least 7 000km across the southern edge of the Sahara Desert.
-While the megaproject has encountered several difficulties, it has helped uncover indigenous agroforestry practices in the region that had almost been completely lost.
+The megaproject has encountered several difficulties, but it has also helped uncover indigenous agroforestry practices in the region that had almost been completely lost.
 Indigenous land management and farming receives little in the way of funding or legal tender, but areas where land is primarily tenured by indigenous groups tend to be substantially more productive, sustainable and resilient.

 The Great Green Wall was announced in 2007 by the African Union (AU).
 Funded by the EU, the World Bank and the United Nations, the wall was first planned as a barrier of vegetation across the Sahel region of northern sub-Saharan Africa.
 The Sahel is highly vulnerable to land degradation, as overgrazing, deforestation and persistent droughts have made the once-lush belt of land vulnerable to desertification.
 The Sahel’s population is projected to increase from 83.7 million in 2019 to 196 million by 2050, exacerbating these stressors.